 By understanding the historical context, we can better appreciate the strengths and limitations of Next.js and its alternatives, helping us make informed decisions when choosing the right framework for our projects.

 Since its launch, Next.js has become a cornerstone in the web development community.
-By 2024, Next.js ranks as the third most popular JavaScript framework, used by 27% of JavaScript developers (The JetBrains Blog).
+In 2024, Next.js ranked as the third most popular JavaScript framework, used by 27% of JavaScript developers (The JetBrains Blog).
 Its key features, such as Incremental Static Regeneration (ISR) and Automatic Static Optimization (ASO), have set it apart, empowering developers to build fast, dynamic web applications (TechSpian) (Pagepro).

 Major companies like TikTok, Ticketmaster, and Twitch have adopted Next.js to enhance performance and user engagement (caisy - content made easy).
 With recent updates like Rust-based transpilation for faster build times, Next.js continues to innovate and maintain its leading position in the industry (TechSpian).